All Episodes

 Thank you very much.

-Now, they have, and I read this before I got ill, they have transferred a monkey's head from one monkey to another, and the monkeys aren't aware of their surroundings and movements and reactive to them.
+Now, they have, and I read this before I got ill, they have transferred a monkey's head from one monkey to another, and the monkeys are aware of their surroundings and movements and reactive to them.

-So, you better think really hard about that one.
+So you better think really hard about that one.

 I mean, think about that for a moment.